seL4/microkit/docs/manual.md

 [here](https://github.com/pulp-platform/opensbi/tree/cheshire).
 Build the firmware payload using platform `fpga/cheshire`.

+### Using U-Boot

+With a system pre-configured with the Cheshire ZSBL, OpenSBI and U-boot:

+    => go 0x90000000

+### Raw systerm with no bootloader

+Without any firmware present on the SD card, it is still possible to boot Cheshire with a Microkit system.

+Using a GDB prompt via openOCD:

+1. Reset board

+    => monitor reset halt

+2. Load a device tree blob (DTS available in Cheshire repo or seL4) to memory and set the a0 and a1 registers to point at it:

+    > restore /path/to/cheshire.dtb binary 0xa0000000

+(tell OpenSBI where DTB is)

+    > set $a0=0xa0000000

+(tell OpenSBI that the default hart is #0)

+    > set $a1=0

+3. Load OpenSBI

+    > load /path/to/opensbi/fw_payload.elf

+4. Allow OpenSBI to boot, and interrupt it once the line `Test payload running` is emitted on serial.

+    > continue

+(wait for output)

+    > (Ctrl+C)

+5. Load Microkit image and execute

+    > restore /path/to/loader.img binary 0x90000000

+(execute)

+    > continue

 ## i.MX8MM-EVK

 Microkit produces a raw binary file, so when using U-Boot you must execute the image using: